 Not only can depression cause memory loss, but in the long run, it can also lead to dementia in some cases in older people.
 Studies have shown that the cognitive impairments that some older people experience with depression can be an early warning sign of dementia.

 There is also a correlation with decreased levels of gray matter.
 People that suffer from depression tend to have a lower volume of grey matter, particularly in the areas of the brain that are associated with emotion and working memory.
 One of the common things found in people suffering from dementia is also a decrease in the levels of grey matter.
 This would suggest a connection between depression and dementia.

 For those who have a mental disorder such as depression, antidepressants are commonly used to help treat the associated symptoms.
 However, little do people know, these medications could possibly be harming their short-term and long-term memory.

 A type of antidepressant called Tricyclic antidepressants has been shown to increase the risk of memory loss in some people.
 Additionally, those who are taking selective serotonin reuptake inhibitors have also experienced an increase in memory loss during the first 8 weeks of treatment.

 While many people seek medical or psychological treatment for their depression and subsequent memory loss not everyone goes that route.
-Many people turn to drugs or alcohol to address their issues.
-In many cases, the person suffering is either too embarrassed to address the issue or they think that they can just fix it on their own.
+Many people turn to unhealthy alternatives to address their issues.
+In many cases, the person suffering is either too embarrassed to address the issue or thinks that he or she can just fix it.

 Since memory loss can be a direct result of your depression, knowing the warning signs can help you or a loved one recognize when it is time to get professional help.
 It is important to get help for depression and any signs or symptoms of memory loss as early as possible.
 Early intervention has been proven to save lives, as catching things early can reduce the development of disease and level of severity.